WICG/webmonetization/README.md

 In general, Community Group Draft Reports do not follow the same strict conventions as more mature specifications.
 We only archive major versions of the specification.
 For example, a copy of the [2021-03-17 draft report](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions/CG-DRAFT-web-monetization-20210317.html) currently lives in [src/pages/specification/versions/](https://github.com/WICG/webmonetization/tree/main/src/pages/specification/versions).

+Prettier is disabled on `src/pages/specification` as it conflicts with the code format style used by W3C specifications.
+There is [no way](https://github.com/prettier/prettier/issues/5246) to configure Prettier to follow the [W3C recommendation](https://github.com/validator/validator/wiki/Markup-%C2%BB-Void-elements) of not using trailing slashes on void elements.

 ## Editing Content

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.